minio/docs/source/includes/linux/steps-configure-minio-kes-hashicorp.rst

          :start-after: start-kes-configuration-hashicorp-vault-desc
          :end-before: end-kes-configuration-hashicorp-vault-desc

-      - Set ``MINIO_IDENTITY_HASH`` to the identity hash of the MinIO mTLS certificate.
+      - Set ``MINIO_IDENTITY_HASH`` to the identity hash of the API Key generated in the previous step.

-        The following command computes the necessary hash:
+        The following command recomputes the necessary hash from the API key:

         .. code-block:: shell
            :class: copyable
-           :substitutions:

-           kes identity of |miniocertpath|/minio-kes.cert
+           kes identity of kes:v1:KEY/KEY

       - Replace the ``keystore.vault.endpoint`` with the hostname of the Vault server(s).